Gigaspaces/xap-docs/site/content/xap/12.2/security/security-getting-started.markdown

 * The [data layer](securing-your-data.html) has options to declare a secured Space or Processing Unit.
 * The [grid layer](securing-the-grid-services.html) has options to declare the Grid as secured.

-# Security implementations
+# Security Implementations

 When no property file is configured, there is a fallback implementation mainly used for testing or to get you started.
-It stores the user credentials in a local file and can be used to demo that security is applied.
+This implementation stores the user credentials in a local file and can be used to demonstrate that security has been applied.

+Refer to the following sections for more information about XAP security implementation:

-To read more about the file-based configuration options, see [default security implementation](default-file-based-security-implementation-ext.html).
+* To read more about the XAP file-based configuration options, refer to [Default File-Based Security](default-file-based-security-implementation-ext.html).

-To write your own implementation, see the [reference implementation](security-ref-impl.html) that uses MongoDB.
+* To write your own implementation, refer to [Reference Implementation](security-ref-impl.html), which uses MongoDB.

-For other custom security implementations see the [Custom Security](custom-security.html) section.
+* For other custom security implementations, refer to [Custom Security](custom-security.html).
 One such custom security implementation is the [Spring Security Bridge](spring-security-bridge.html).

-{{%note%}}
+{{%note "Note"%}}
-The Open-Source version does not include a security implementation.
+The XAP Open Source edition does not include a security implementation.
 A [reference implementation](security-ref-impl.html) is provided instead.
 {{%/note%}}